relativitydev/ads-dependency-injection/README.md

 This sample ADS application demonstrates how to do dependency injection with the different ADS platform extensibility points.

-Note: Dependency Injection for Event Handlers is the same as Agents and Custom Pages, so the examples are omitted here.
+Note: Dependency Injection for Event Handlers is the same as Agents, so the examples are omitted here.

 ## Dependency Injection
 Dependency Injection is a specific implementation of Dependency Inversion, one of the five S.O.L.I.D. object-oriented principles.